stackus/goht/README.md

 **More Examples!**

-There are a number of examples showing various Haml and GoHT features in the [examples](examples) directory.
+There are a number of examples showing various template features in the [examples](examples) directory.

 ### A big nod to Templ
 The way that you use GoHT is very similar to how you would use [Templ](https://templ.guide).
 This is no accident as I am a big fan of the work being done with that engine.